Light-HD/jetsonmitrccar/README.md

 # software_integration

-Integration repository for all relevant software pieces/submodules.
+Integration repository including the ROS catkin workspace for all relevant software pieces/submodules.
 This project normally runs on Nvidia JetsonTX2 Dev-Board on the cars (already installed).
 If you would like to run some of the packages on your PC, please refer to the Build section.